kudobuilder/kudo/keps/0034-instance-health.md

 Ready is expected to be an oscillating condition and it will indicate the resources owned by the instance were believed to be ready at the time it was last verified.
 There’s an expectation that the value won’t be stalled for more than 1 minute (at least one minute after the state changes, status should be reflecting it).

-Unknown state will be set whenever deploy/upgrade/update plan is running - this is because plan run should be an atomic operation going from stable state to another stable state, evaluating health of all resources involved in the plan as part of the execution.
-It feels redundant to be also checking for readiness additionally to the health checks of the plan execution.
+Unknown state will be set whenever deploy/upgrade/update plan is running - this is because a plan run should be an atomic operation going from stable state to another stable state, evaluating health of all resources involved in the plan as part of the execution.
+To document why having an unknown state for plan running is important let's think of the following example: plan has a pre-install phase and install phase.
+While pre-install is running, no deployments exist yet, but that would mean that we would mark that instance as `Ready:true` even though not all deployments were applied yet.
+The same goes for FATAL_ERROR state - in this case we simply cannot tell at which phase the execution was stopped so we cannot really guarantee that the computed `Ready:true` signal would be meaningful and user can consider that installation to be ready.

 The reason for using Conditions field rather than introducing a separate field is mainly that it’s starting to be established as a go-to pattern in kubernetes world.
 Also conditions have a standard set of fields attached with metadata that are useful for our case (namely Reason, Message).
 Having a ‘Ready’ condition is also [encouraged by sig-architecture](https://github.com/kubernetes/community/pull/4521/files). (excerpt from that document: *Although they are not a consistent standard, the `Ready` and `Succeeded` condition types may be used by API designers for long-running and bounded-execution objects, respectively.*)